MEA Elections

 MEA-Representative Assembly (Elections conducted by Local Associations)

-Vacancies for election year 2024 exist for local associations for MEA Representative Assembly delegates/alternates.
-The MEA Representative Assembly Delegate/Alternate Vacancy List (Attachment I) found below lists delegate/alternate allocations for all local associations, as well as the names of delegates/alternates whose terms have not expired.
+Vacancies for election year 2026 exist for local associations for MEA Representative Assembly delegates/alternates.
+The MEA Representative Assembly Delegate/Alternate Vacancy List (Attachment I) found below lists delegate/alternate allocations for all local associations.
+Current delegate names have been removed for security, and replaced with “delegate seat filled”; if you are unsure who your current delegates are, please Contact Us.

-1. Notice of Intent (K – 12 Local Affiliate) – submit this form to your local president by January 19, 2024.
+1. MEA RA – Notice of Intent (Local Associations K-12)– submit this form to your local president by the date determined by your local association.

 Conduct of Elections

 The local association will distribute ballots to all members if the number of Notices of Intent received exceeds the number of vacancies allocated to the local association.
 Unopposed candidates who seek election as MEA Representative Assembly delegates/alternates will be declared elected by the Local Association.
-Following the election, the local president must submit to MEA the Certificate of Election by 4:30pm on March 15, 2024.
+Following the election, the local president must submit to MEA the Certificate of Election by 5:00pm on March 13, 2026.
+Late filers are no longer permitted, and the Certificate of Election will not be accepted past the published deadline of March 13, 2026.

 NEA-Representative Assembly (Elections Conducted by Local Associations)